5 Smoother project-based collaboration

 5.11 Summary

-• Track your project package dependencies with the DESCRIPTION file and usethis and combine it with options() to automatically make snapshots so you can use the use_package() function.
+• Track your project package dependencies with the DESCRIPTION file and usethis.

 • Follow a style guide by using styler.
-Combine with the Command Palette (Ctrl-Shift-P) to quickly run their functions on code you are actively working on.
+Combine with the Command Palette (Ctrl-Shift-P) to quickly style the code you are actively working on.

 • Use RStudio’s canonical markdown mode to reformat Markdown into a standard format.